-Business Day testing, (4 weeks during Community testing phase 2e) (exact date tbc) will allow the ECMS actors to test the ECMS processes with a specific focus on Day-time and Night-time processes.
+Business Day testing, (6 slots during Community testing phase 2e) will allow the ECMS actors to test the ECMS processes with a specific focus on Day-time and Night-time processes.
 It will also include the testing of the ECMS Service Desk tools.